Valor Yacht Uncovered: The Inside Scoop on Design & Features

 Because the Valor/BG was so heavily featured on Below Deck and is now a charter yacht, there have been lots of looks inside the yacht to show it off over the years.

-The master suite is a full beam suite with walk-in closets and an ensuite bathroom.
+The master suite is a full beam with walk-in closets and an ensuite bathroom.
 The bathroom even features a two-person shower.

 Where Can I Find the Valor Yacht’s Deck Plan?